This Is Not That: Discipleship

 Here’s the line religion twisted.

-Most translations say “obey,” but the Greek word tēreō means to treasure—to hold close, like a letter from a friend you reread until the paper softens.
+As I mentioned in This Is Not Scripture, most translations say “obey.”
+But the Greek word tēreō means to treasure—to hold close, like a letter from a friend you reread until the paper softens.

-And the word “commandments” doesn’t point back to the Ten or the 613 laws they added.
-It refers to everything Jesus showed us about the Father’s heart—the same entolē He used when He said, “Love one another as I have loved you” (John 13:34).
+And the word “commandments” doesn’t point back to the Ten or the 613 laws people added.
+It refers to everything Jesus showed us about the Father’s heart.

 In short, Jesus was saying, “Teach them to hold onto what I’ve shown you, like a treasure worth keeping close.”
 Because by then, the Law had done its job and He had fulfilled it (Matt 5:17).